-In fact, Every time someone tries to explain why they don’t need to take cold showers before they even try it – I lose a little bit of respect for them.
+In fact, every time someone tries to explain why they don’t need to take cold showers before they even try them, I lose a little bit of respect for them.

-Because cold showers are such a simple, and accessible way to practice being uncomfortable, with almost no opportunity cost or downside besides being cold for a few short moments.
-Even when people don’t believe me about the psychological/discipline/mental benefits of #cst that I talk about constantly, there’s still a ton of real-world health benefits to cold showers.
+Because cold showers are such a simple and accessible way to practice being uncomfortable.
+There’s almost no opportunity cost or downside to taking cold showers.
+You’re just cold for a few moments.
+Even when people don’t believe the psychological/discipline/mental benefits of taking Cold Shower Therapy™, there are still a ton of real world health benefits to taking cold showers.

-But despite all the reasons people want to give me about why they don’t need to take cold showers, why they’re the exception to the rule and why it doesn’t apply to them – every single response boils down to two excuses why people won’t take cold showers.
+People tell me why they don’t need to take cold showers, why they’re the exception to the rule, and why this doesn’t apply to them, but every single response I get boils down to just one of two excuses.

 Reason #1: Inability

 You are physically incapable of taking a cold shower.
-Either the fear of taking a cold shower is absolutely crippling, or your small little bubble of comfort is so vitally important that there’s absolutely nothing, nothing, nothing, that’s worth ever worth the tradeoff.
+Either the fear of taking a cold shower is absolutely crippling, or your small little bubble of comfort is so vitally important that there’s absolutely nothing, nothing, nothing, that’s worth ever worth stepping outside of it for.

-A few days ago, people were going back and forth on twitter about #cst and someone stated:
+A few days ago, people were going back and forth on Twitter about #cst and someone said:

 I find that sad.
-Not sad in the sarcastic sense, but sad as in it actually makes me sad for the person.
-Essentially they’re saying that their goal in their life is to be “relaxed” rather than doing something important or meaningful that might be hard, difficult or uncomfortable.
-Even if it might “tick” them off.
+Not sad in the sarcastic sense, but sad as in this actually makes me sad for this person.
+Essentially they’re saying that their goal in life is to be relaxed rather than to do something important or meaningful that might be hard, difficult, or uncomfortable.
+Even if it might tick them off.

 “Bruce had me up to three miles a day, really at a good pace.
 We’d run the three miles in twenty-one or twenty-two minutes.
 Just under eight minutes a mile [Note: when running on his own in 1968, Lee would get his time down to six-and-a half minutes per mile].
 So this morning he said to me “We’re going to go five.”
 I said, “Bruce, I can’t go five.
 I’m a helluva lot older than you are, and I can’t do five.”
 He said, “When we get to three, we’ll shift gears and it’s only two more and you’ll do it.”
 I said “Okay, hell, I’ll go for it.”
 So we get to three, we go into the fourth mile and I’m okay for three or four minutes, and then I really begin to give out.
 I’m tired, my heart’s pounding, I can’t go any more and so I say to him, “Bruce if I run any more,” –and we’re still running-”if I run any more I’m liable to have a heart attack and die.”
 He said, “Then die.”
 It made me so mad that I went the full five miles.
 Afterward I went to the shower and then I wanted to talk to him about it.
 I said, you know, “Why did you say that?”
 He said, “Because you might as well be dead.
 Seriously, if you always put limits on what you can do, physical or anything else, it’ll spread over into the rest of your life.
 It’ll spread into your work, into your morality, into your entire being.
 There are no limits.
 There are plateaus, but you must not stay there, you must go beyond them.
 If it kills you, it kills you.
 A man must constantly exceed his level.” - Then Die